 The second annual March for Science in Durban held on 14 April 2018 saw a substantial increase in numbers of students, scientists, civil society and government officials participating and making their voices heard in support of science, innovation and use of evidence to improve lives.
 The march attracted over 1000 participants, a four-fold increase in numbers compared to the inaugural march held in 2017.

-The Durban chapter of the March for Science is being co-ordinated by the University of KwaZulu-Natal (UKZN), the South African Medical Research Council (SAMRC), the South African Medical Students Association(SAMSA), the Centre for the AIDS Programme of South Africa(CAPRISA), and Global Laboratories.
-About 1000 academics, scientists, students, and members of civil society have registered to join the march in Durban.
+The Durban chapter of the March for Science was a partnership of six organisations: the University of KwaZulu-Natal (UKZN); the South African Medical Research Council (SAMRC): the South African Medical Students Association(SAMSA); the University of KwaZulu-Natal Medical Students Representative Council MSRC), the Centre for the AIDS Programme of Research of South Africa(CAPRISA); and Global Laboratories.

 Share this articleBack